 If you suffered an injury in a slip and fall on a wet floor when a warning sign was posted, it could be more difficult– though not impossible– to sue for compensation.
 The property owner or manager has specific responsibilities, and a wet floor sign may fulfill them, providing a defense to your claim.
 However, every situation is unique, so discuss your case with a personal injury attorney to determine whether you have grounds to file a lawsuit.

 Each of the above is mandatory.
 If you file a lawsuit but cannot offer evidence on all of them, your case will be dismissed.
-Speak with a Los Angeles slip and fall lawyer about whether they are present in your case.
+Speak with a slip and fall lawyer from Salamati Law about whether they are present in your case.

 If you prove each necessary element, the defendant may have arguments to avoid liability.
 Some of the more commonly used are:

 - Open and obvious – The defendant did not have a duty to warn because the dangerous condition was easy to see.

 - No notice – A business cannot be expected to fix or warn about a problem that it did not know about.
 However, if the defendant reasonably should have known it, the lack of notice is not a defense.